|– Av Agency absenteeism > 2.1%||– REACT absenteeism 1%|

 As noted above, the Employer will recruit employees and make other employment decisions concerning promotion, training, dismissal and related issues, on the basis of the objective criteria.

 Mangers should only stipulate criteria or conditions for employment decisions (including job selection, promotion, and redundancy) which are based on a legitimate business need and which do not go further than needed to satisfy that need.
-If you are in any doubt about whether particular criteria or conditions are indirectly discriminatory or justifiable, then please speak to the HR Officer.
+If you are in any doubt about whether particular criteria or conditions are indirectly discriminatory or justifiable, then please speak to the HR Manager.

 Managers involved in recruitment must:

 The Employer is legally required to verify that all employees have the right to work in the UK prior to starting employment, all employees must produce original documents to the Employer’s satisfaction, irrespective of nationality.
-Information about the documents required is available from the HR Officer.
+Information about the documents required is available from the HR Manager.

 The Employer monitors applicants’